 Phew!
 My chérie is not impressed, having been there done that.
 Perhaps some ‘us time’ in the village’s super-new, super-duper Ida restaurant will soften her heart.
 No secret is safe in a small village.
 But what the hell.
 After perfect Dirty Dry Vodka Martinis (by mixologist-supreme Robin Medina) snuggling by a crackling fire, followed by chef Arnault Baldereschi’s signature roasted scallops in carpaccio, her heart is well-and-truly melted.
 The restaurant is part of a new 4* hotel, the ‘V’, but we couldn’t slip upstairs and stay as sadly it’s not quite open yet…maybe a ‘return game’?

 Next morning pas de regrets as I head for assignation number 3, Mme.Les Deux Alpes (or LDA to avoid confusion).
 She’s the Polar (or should that be Alpine) opposite of V, who is distantly visible through the morning haze.
 The town, set at 1,650m is dotted along a 3km stretch of affordable hotels, apartments, bars and shops.
 It’s lively, something of a culture shock after sleepy Vaujany.
-LDA is a high-altitude woman, her greatest asset the Glacier du Monts-de-Lans at a breathless 3,568m, also open in summer mid-June to September.
+LDA is a high-altitude woman, her greatest asset the Glacier du Monts-de-Lans at a breathless 3,568m, also open in summer from mid-June to September.
 Best for morning-sun skiing is the west-facing Valle Blanche with decent off-piste and easy cruising to warm up, then across the valley and the long ascent up towards the Glacier.
 It’s nippy up here (-21° during my visit) but not cold enough to chill my ardour for LDA.
 A top-of-the-world feeling with easy-peasy pistes and spectacular views.
 Lunch is just as marvellous at Le Diable au Coeur, 2,400m up.
 Mme. and I share oysters and glass or two of Riesling Côte de Rouffach René Muré 2015.
 Oysters?
 A promise of things to come?

 After dark, it’s party-central; Pub Windsor to chill and chat, then dancing and craziness at L’Avalanche…at least I think it was.
 I managed to keep up with LDA until 4.00 am.
 What a weekend!
 Must check my diary for another rendezvous pour trois.